PHX2600/The-Archive/forum/General Discussion/0126 - Is the Hackers Manifesto still relevant.md

 Posted by **TerrorDrone** on Thu July 3rd, 2008 09:03:54 AM

 I semi disagree with cult.
 I don't feel hackers are yet veiwed as heros.
 The term hackers is now used for anyone who commits a crime based on technology and hackers are used a scapegoats.
-Just watch the free credit report.com commercials &quot;some hacker stole my identity&quot; that is a pretty broad comment. is there hackers that steal id information? yes, but is all id theft done by hackers? no. My friends dad refuses to pay bills online or do any online business whatsoever due to his fear of hackers stealing his info.
+Just watch the free credit report.com commercials "some hacker stole my identity" that is a pretty broad comment. is there hackers that steal id information? yes, but is all id theft done by hackers? no. My friends dad refuses to pay bills online or do any online business whatsoever due to his fear of hackers stealing his info.
 I try to explain to him that writing a check or credit card information and sticking it in his mailbox is not safe either but he still feel that(for some reason) someone its easier for a hacker to steal info online then it is for someone to walk up and grab stuff out of his mailbox.
 And on the scapegoat side m cousin found pics, info, phone numbers and the such of other women on her husbands lap top.
 According to him it wasn't him some hackers must have put it there.
 The question i told her to ask is WHY.
 Why would some random hacker go thru the trouble and time of taking over your husband computer just to make it appear he was messing around.
 In fact to me its seems more and more people are blaming hackers for wrong doing they do on there computers.
 Even a case in new york where some sick minded idiot is saying hackers are reponsible for the child porn and his online commuincation with childern in a sexual manner.
-I try myself to explain to thoose that don't know the difference between a &quot;hacker&quot; and cyber criminal but hacker seems to be the term most used for such.
+I try myself to explain to thoose that don't know the difference between a "hacker" and cyber criminal but hacker seems to be the term most used for such.
 Now there are thoose educated ones out there that see hackers as the new frontier cowboys that help fight injustice and corruption in the age of information but i think theese people are few and far between.
 Yet they are growing.

 --------------------------------------------------------------------------------